 Animal Science major - requires five foundational competency courses, one animal management course, and two professional values and responsibilities courses.
 Students then choose between four concentrations with varying requirements to customize their academic experience.

 Animal Science minor - requires a minimum of fifteen credit hours.
 The courses need to be taken from Foundation courses (or equivalent), Animal Biology Systems and Advanced Animal Biology.
 Please consult with an Animal Science advisor for specific information regarding courses.

-Credit in undergraduate research or teaching is available for approximately 40 undergraduate students each year.
+Credit in undergraduate research or teaching is available for undergraduate students each year.
 Students can seek out opportunities to serve as an undergraduate teaching assistant in one or more of the ANSC courses during the program.
 Teaching provides a unique opportunity for in-depth understanding of the material and communicating with other students.
 Undergraduate TA opportunities are competitive and require permission from the instructor.